epfl-ada/ada-2024-project-conquistada/README.md

 Inflation is also a parameter that should not be neglected.
 All the cost/revenue data should be scaled according to the inflation between the year of production of a given movie and today.
 [This dataset containing the history of inflation rate in the US](https://www.macrotrends.net/global-metrics/countries/USA/united-states/inflation-rate-cpi) will be very useful for this.
 Knowing all the annual inflation rates, computing the cumulative rates for every year and applying them to the money-related values will be feasible.

-To scale the all the cost/revenue data, we will use

 ## Methods